 It’s not just a marketing trick.
-A little bit of research will show you that latex (and by extension rubberized coconut fiber) is the best material to use in a mattress to resist mold growth.
+A little bit of research will show you that latex (and by extension, rubberized coconut fiber) is the best material to use in a mattress to resist mold growth.
 Other materials like memory foam can trap air and moisture, creating the perfect environment for mold to thrive in.
-At Palmpring, we use certified organic natural latex, along with rubberized coconut fiber, wool and cotton to create a mattress that’s mold resistent and free of off-gassing.
+At Palmpring, we use certified organic natural latex, along with rubberized coconut fiber, wool, and cotton to create a mattress that’s mold resistant and free of off-gassing.

 Just remember, no mattress is mold-proof.
 Any mattress can acquire mold if mistreated, so its important that you heed our other tips for prevention and treatment.
 Other preventative measures include changing your sheets often and using a breathable mattress protector.

 Sometimes, no matter what you do to reduce the risk of mold developing on your mattress or furniture, you still get unlucky.
 Mold spores could randomly waft into your room, and grow even in the most inhospitable conditions.
 Don’t worry, your world hasn’t ended yet.

 There are 2 things that need to be done to deal with existing mold growth.

 First, you need to remove the spores from your bedroom environment to prevent regrowth.
 Vacuuming all sides of the mattress and then cleaning out your vacuum’s dust catcher will help reduce spread.